ascorbic/unpic/CONTRIBUTING.md

 # Contributing Guide

 This guide will help you add new image CDN providers to the library.
-We'll cover implementation details, utility functions, and best practices.
+It covers implementation details, utility functions, and best practices.

 ## Overview